Course admin

 Dietary requirements: Please let us know in advance if you have any special dietary requirements or allergies.

-Accessibility: please note that the butchery and school room is located on the first floor and there is a steep flight of stairs.
+Accessibility: please note that the butchery is located on the first floor and there is a steep flight of stairs.

-The nearest Travel Lodge is by the A303 at Wincanton, which was built a few years ago.
+The nearest Travel Lodge is by the A303 junction at Wincanton.

 Travel by train and stay with a tutor

-Alternatively, you could arrange to stay with one of our tutors, David Coldman who offers B&B to anybody on our courses.
-He lives 5 mins from Yeovil Junction station and about 10 mins from Yeovil Pen Mill station, and can pick you up and take you back to the station and if you are on one of his courses, he can drive you here!
+If you are attending one of the butchery courses, you could arrange to stay with the tutor, David Coldman who offers B&B to anybody on his courses.
+He lives 5 mins from Yeovil Junction station and about 20 mins from Yeovil Pen Mill station, and if you are travelling by train he can arrange to can pick you up and drive you to the farm.

 Things to do in the area

 Many people ask us if there is anything for their partner to do while they are attending the course.
 The answer is a resounding “YES”!
 In fact, people who come down for a week’s holiday complain that there is not enough time to see everything.
 There are many National Trust houses and gardens, museums, visitor centres as well shopping at the Clark’s village near Street, the towns of Glastonbury, Sherborne, Wells, Shaftesbury, or a little further afield perhaps Bath, Salisbury or Bournemouth.
-Alternatively, they could simply relax and unwind on a Spa Day at Holbrook House near Wincanton, or the Spa at Longleat Center Parc.
+The award winning The Newt, with its extensive gardens is just 10 minutes away.
+Alternatively, they could simply relax and unwind on a Spa Day at Holbrook House near Wincanton, or the Spa at Longleat Center Pa

 Office: 01963 371681 Butchery courses 07837 174106